 Despite my edict, soon our daughters room was infected, and then the playroom.
 There was nowhere to sit without moving a pillow.
 I was at a loss trying to figure out how they were getting around.
-My concern even drove me to slipping out of bed one night, easing out the backdoor and peeking in through the porch windows using my son’s night-vision goggles in an attempt to catch some sort of nefarious night time activities.
+My concern even drove me to slipping out of bed one night, easing out the backdoor and peeking in through the porch windows using my son’s night-vision goggles to try and catch some sort of nefarious night time activities.
 But I saw nothing.
 The bedroom pillows must have warned the others what I was up to.

 Finally, I went on the offensive and stuffed a handful in the hall closet, only to have them reappear in their original position the next day.
 I was reaching the end of my rope.

 The rope broke last week.
-I caught our eleven year old son walking through the kitchen on his way to his own room, carrying a pillow.
+I caught our ten year old son walking through the kitchen on his way to his own room, carrying a pillow.
 THEY HAD TAKEN CONTROL OF MY SON TO MIGRATE!
 NOOOOOOOOO!!!!!!